petarkabashki/pocket-commander/docs/command_system_plan.md

 ## 1. Goal

-To implement a robust and flexible command execution system within Pocket Commander modes.
-This system will allow commands to be defined as annotated Python functions with abstracted input/output mechanisms, enhancing the extensibility and power of modes.
+To implement a robust and flexible command execution system within Pocket Commander agents.
+This system will allow commands to be defined as annotated Python functions with abstracted input/output mechanisms, enhancing the extensibility and power of agents.

 ## 2. Core Design Choices (User Confirmed)

-*   **Command Naming:** Mode-specific commands will be **bare words** (e.g., `greet`), distinct from built-in `/` prefixed commands.
+*   **Command Naming:** Agent-specific commands will be **bare words** (e.g., `greet`), distinct from built-in `/` prefixed commands.
 *   **Argument Parsing:** Initial implementation will use **simple space-splitting** for arguments.
 The `AbstractCommandInput` will manage this.
 Enhancements can be made later.
 *   **Asynchronous Commands:** All command functions defined with the `@command` decorator must be `async def`.
 *   **Error Handling:** Command functions are responsible for catching their own exceptions, logging them (e.g., via `CommandContext`), and using `ctx.output.send_message()` or `ctx.output.send_error()` for user-friendly reporting.
-*   **Command Scope:** Commands will be strictly **local** to the mode in which they are defined.
+*   **Command Scope:** Commands will be strictly **local** to the agent in which they are defined.

 ## 3. Phased Implementation Plan